rmsk2/6502profiler/README.md

     brk
 ```

-It is assumed that the test driver starts its execution at the load address which has to be contained in the first two bytes of the
+It is assumed that the test driver starts its execution at the load address (specified above by the `* = $xxxx` expression).
+The test
-binary (as usual lo byte first).
+driver is assembled into a binary by `acme` in such a way that its load address is contained in the first two bytes (as usual lo byte
+first).
 The emulator stops when it encounters a `BRK` instruction.
-Finally the corresponding test script is
+The corresponding Lua test script is also stored  (as `test1.lua` )
-implemented and also stored (as `test1.lua` ) in the test directory.
+in the test directory:

 ```
 test_vector = "10203040"